jorgemk85/OneData/README.md

 * Events for every transaction type (Insert, Select, Update, Delete, etc).
 * Per class/model configuration.
 * Get foreign data into your "local" desired property with ease.
+* Massive operations are supported!
+You can insert, update or delete in your database with ease.

 ...
 And much more!